Grand Junction LSD Defense Attorneys

 - The LSD found was seized unlawfully and cannot be used as evidence against you

 Not just anyone can provide you with a good defense.
 Finding the correct defense strategy for you will depend on the facts of the case and a thorough investigation.
 A seasoned attorney will look into the circumstances of your arrest, poke holes in the prosecution's story, and bring together expert witnesses on your behalf.

 Building a proper defense case for LSD crimes is no easy task.
 Colorado takes Schedule I drug offenses incredibly seriously.
 However, with an excellent team by your side, you may be able to walk out of court cleared of all charges.
 Drug crimes can completely ruin your life, label you a felon, and leave you wasting away in jail.
 Do not give the prosecution an easy win.
-If you want the best in criminal defense, contact a Grand Junction criminal defense lawyer at Peters & Nolan, LLC by calling (970) 243-4357.
+If you want the best in criminal defense on the Western Slope, contact a Grand Junction criminal defense lawyer at Peters & Nolan, LLC by calling (970) 243-4357.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.